Understanding Your Tax Bill

 The back of your tax statement shows a comparison of tax history so you can see the differences between the current and prior tax year.

-There is also information about payment dates, interest charged, foreclosure, and distraint.
+There is also information about senior citizens and disabled persons exemption, interest and penalties, foreclosure, and distraint.

 If you have any questions about the new statement layout, please contact our office!